hotasbooks/hotasbooks/book-summary/have-you-met-scout.md

 So in February, I asked my readers who they wanted for military hero Scout from [Protect Her](https://www.amazon.com/dp/B07J429XPV/ "Protect Her").
 Military nurse or female soldier.
 Here is the short but not sweet romance they asked for!

 Don't want to read it now?
 No problems, [download it for free](https://dl.bookfunnel.com/a9wy1uv4xe "Have You Met ...
-Scout") and get a bonus sneak peak from Protect Her.
+Scout") and get a bonus sneak peek from Protect Her.

 Enjoy!